Eltham (Vic.)

 Eltham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eltham's dwelling structures, as per the latest Census, consisted of 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Eltham stood at 43.1%, with mortgaged dwellings at 44.8% and rented ones at 12.1%.
-The median monthly mortgage repayment was $2,250, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Eltham was $440, compared to Melbourne metro's $390.
-Nationally, Eltham's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Eltham's dwelling structure, as per the latest Census, comprised 85.9% houses and 14.1% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Eltham was 43.1%, with mortgaged dwellings at 44.8% and rented ones at 12.1%.
+The median monthly mortgage repayment in Eltham was $2,250, higher than Melbourne metro's $2,000.
+The median weekly rent in Eltham was $440, compared to Melbourne metro's $390.
+Nationally, Eltham's mortgage repayments were significantly higher at $2,250 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing